freewizard20/shoveling/Twitter.md

 * A new type of organization
 * All of above is decentralized.
 7. Beware of Centralization and value the slow but right.
 Slow but right might lose competition, but it never goes wrong.
+8. May not able to be say yet, but it gives back "The ultimate power" back to the (whatever describes you but not communism - I really don't even care about what it is because I`M NOT INTERESTED, SORRY). and that is where the world is going to.